 The absence of leather conditioner may also mean that your furniture will wear faster and you’ll have to address fixes later with a leather repair kit.

 Read on below as we outline the most common leather damage you will come across.

-*NOTE: If you’re dealing with stains and marks as opposed to leather repair – you should check out our in-depth guide to cleaning leather furniture.
-As an example – things like pen marks and food stains can often be quickly dealt with by cleaning with mild soap and water with a white cloth.
+*NOTE: If you’re dealing with general stains and marks as opposed to leather repair – you should check out our in-depth guide to cleaning leather furniture.
+If you’re specifically dealing with pen and ink stains you should check out our guide to removing pen and ink from leather.